stackql/stackql-deploy/README.md

 # stackql-deploy

-**stackql-deploy** is a a multi-cloud Infrastructure as Code (IaC) framework using [__`stackql`__](https://github.com/stackql/stackql) inspired by dbt (data build tool) but designed for multi-cloud resource management.
+**stackql-deploy** is a a multi-cloud Infrastructure as Code (IaC) framework using [__`stackql`__](https://github.com/stackql/stackql) inspired by __dbt__ (data build tool), which manages data transformation workflows in analytics engineering by treating SQL scripts as models that can be built, tested, and materialized incrementally, you can create a similar framework for infrastructure provisioning with StackQL.
+The goal is to treat infrastructure-as-code (IaC) queries as models that can be deployed, managed, and interconnected.

-**stackql-deploy** provides a single codebase to manage resources across multiple environments and cloud providers using a SQL-like grammar.
+This ELT/model-based framework to IaC allows you to provision, test, update and teardown multi-cloud stacks similar to how dbt manages data transformation projects, with the the benefits of version control, peer review, and automation.
+This approach enables you to deploy complex, dependent infrastructure components in a reliable and repeatable manner.

+The use of StackQL simplifies the interaction with cloud resources by using SQL-like syntax, making it easier to define and execute complex cloud management operations.
+Resources are provisioned with `INSERT` statements and tests are structured around `SELECT` statements.

 Features include:

 - dynamic state determination (eliminating the need for state files)
 - simple flow control with rollback capabilities